slamice/wri/fiction/hipsters/first-draft/ch06 - Andy crack fight.md

 "To hell with you."
 He whispered at me.
 "You're going to burn."

 "You go to hell, asshole."
-I told him, and stood a few meters away form him at the bus stop.
+I told him, and stood a few meters away from him at the bus stop.

 A few minutes passed by.
 I snuck a few looks at him and he coughed up a few at me.
 The bus was late.

-A few moments later Andy started asking randoms basiing by in their blankets and thick holey robes if they had any crack.
+A few moments later, I hoped for kicks, Andy started asking randoms basiing by in their blankets and thick holey robes if they had any crack.
 This annoyed me to no end but I tried to ignore it.

 "Any crack?
 Anyone?"
 Andy yelled drunkenly.
 "Any crack Om?"